Thrive

 - be re-admitted as an emergency, after you’ve been discharged

-These negative effects are relevant to a wide range of different types of surgery.
-These include joint replacement surgery (eg, hip replacement and knee replacement), bowel resection surgery, and reconstructive plastic surgery following breast cancer surgery.
-In fact, any procedure where you’ll need a general anaesthetic will be affected by smoking.
 If you smoke, you’re more likely to need a higher dose of anaesthesia than someone who doesn’t.
 You’re also more likely to cough during anaesthesia and recovery, and to experience airway and breathing problems.

 Help with giving up

-It’s not easy to break the habit, but you don’t have to go it alone.
-Your surgeon may give you some advice and offer you support to stop smoking in advance of your operation, and direct you to specialist services.
+It’s not easy to stop smoking, but you don’t have to go it alone.
+Your surgeon may give you some advice and offer you support to stop smoking.
+They can also direct you to specialist services.
 You can also contact your GP for advice and help on giving up.
-If you’ve been unable to give up, they will also support you in reducing the amount you smoke, or temporarily giving up around the time of your surgery.
+If you’ve been unable to give up, they will support you to cut down or temporarily give up smoking.
+You may be offered the following to help you stop smoking.

-- Stop smoking medicines, including varenicline and bupropion.
+- Stop smoking medicines, including bupropion.

 - Nicotine replacement therapies (NRT).
 These come as gums, patches, lozenges and mouth or nasal sprays.
 They can help you to quit, or you can just use them for the duration of your hospital stay.

 - Behavioural therapy.
-This involves weekly sessions with a counsellor, trained in providing information and practical advice about quitting smoking.
+This involves weekly sessions with a counsellor, they will be trained in providing information and practical advice about quitting smoking.
 They can help you deal with any barriers that may be stopping you from giving up.
 It might be offered through your GP surgery, pharmacy, hospital, community services or a voluntary group.

 A combination of medicines and behavioural therapy is thought to be most effective in helping people to give up.
 Stop smoking medicines and NRT will always be available in hospital should you need it when you go in.